eshafeeqe/my-site/content/projects/_index.md

 ---
-title: "Research and Publications"
+title: "Projects and Publications"
-description: "My research focuses on the intersection of computer vision, robotics, and machine learning.
+description: "My career focuses on the intersection of computer vision, robotics, and machine learning.
 I specialize in developing and deploying robust algorithms for 3D reconstruction, state estimation, and reinforcement learning.
 My work spans from foundational academic research to building production-ready ML systems.
-Below are highlights of my projects, publications, and contributions to the field."
+Below are highlights of my projects, publications to the field."
 ---

-## Featured Research Projects
+## Featured Projects

 Here are some of the key projects I've worked on.
 Each project represents a deep dive into solving complex technical challenges.